A user with full access to an existing Google Cloud Platform (GCP) project within BigQuery. Stitch won’t be able to create one for you.

 In the page that displays, click the IAM option in the menu on the left side of the page.
 This will display a page of all the members that have access to the project.

-- Click the Role(s) drop-down in the row for that user.
+Click the pencil icon in the row for the user.
+This will open the Edit Permissions modal.

 Step 4: Authenticate with Google